Applying for a Social Security Card, Driver’s License or ID

 - Traffic Control Devices

 - Lane Selection and Position Communication

-- Schedule your Road Test online, using your MV-278 and your NYS Learner's Permit.
+- Schedule your road test online, using your MV-278 and your N.Y.
+Learner’s Permit.
 You can visit the Road Test Scheduling System to complete this process.

 - Once you have taken and passed your Road Test the DMV will send issue you a paper copy of your Driver’s License; your Driver’s License card should come to you by mail within about two weeks of passing the Road Test.

 An international student who does not have a driver license can apply to the Department of Motor Vehicles (DMV) for a non-driver state photo ID card.
 He/She must provide originals of the following documents for a total of 6 points in order to apply for the non-driver state photo ID card:

 - A valid passport with your visa and form I-94 with status code F1 or F2 and form I-20.
 You must show your original entry document and any extension document stamped by the USCIS with form I-20 (worth 3 points)

 - A U.S. Social Security card that shows your signature (worth 2 points)

 - A U.S. college photo ID card and an academic transcript (worth 2 points)